quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 multiple vantage points that are in some way related.
 To that end, the top-level element in the qlog schema defines only a small set of "header" fields and an array of component traces.
-For this document, the required "qlog_version" field MUST have a value of "ietf-draft-01".
+For this document, the required "qlog_version" field MUST have a value of "0.3".

 Note:

 : there have been several previously broadly deployed qlog versions based on older drafts of this document (see draft-marx-qlog-main-schema).
 The old values for the "qlog_version" field were "draft-00", "draft-01" and "draft-02".
-When qlog was moved to the QUIC working group, we decided to reset the counter with the "ietf-" prefix, rather than continuing from -03.
+When qlog was moved to the QUIC working group, we decided to switch to a new versioning scheme which is independent of individual draft document numbers.
+However, we do start from 0.3, as conceptually 0.0, 0.1 and 0.2 can map to draft-00, draft-01 and draft-02.

 As qlog can be serialized in a variety of ways, the "qlog_format" field is used to indicate which serialization option was chosen.
 Its value MUST either be one of